 In October 2018, Prism Executive Recruitment polled 3,000 experienced management consultants with a short questionnaire.
 There was also an opportunity for respondents to provide commentary on their experiences and opinions.

-99% of the respondents had over 5 years’ total experience and 85% have been permanently employed as a management consultant within the last 5 years.
+99% of the respondents had over 5 years’ total experience and 85% had been permanently employed as a management consultant within the last 5 years.

 - 90% of respondents were potentially interested in a job move